On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Congruence Class Bias for an Individual Elliptic Curve

 This completes the proof. \end{proof}

-We observed that primes of $m$-divisibility for an individual elliptic curve can have a congruence class bias modulo $n$ under the assumption that $\Q(E[m])\cap \Q(\zeta_n) \neq \Q$.
-One can ask how common such phenomenon is.
-We observe that for any Serre curve $E/\Q$, one can find such $n$ with $m = 2$.
+We observe that primes of $m$-divisibility for an individual elliptic curve can have a congruence class bias modulo $n$ when $\Q(E[m])\cap \Q(\zeta_n) \neq \Q$.
+A natural question is how common this phenomenon is.
+We show that for any Serre curve $E/\Q$, there exists such an $n$ with $m = 2$.
 Since almost all elliptic curves are known to be Serre curves when ordered by height \cite{MR2563740}, we can conclude that such examples are extremely common. \begin{Observation} Let $E/\Q$ be a Serre curve defined by